HenriMertens/PICOGYM/rev/medium/Easy as GDB/Easy as GDB.md

 1) Run file normally
-  - It asks us for a flag, when a wrong input is given the programm closes.
+  - It asks us for a flag, when a wrong input is given the program closes.

   ![brutestart](https://github.com/HenriMertens/PICOGYM/assets/149707229/1d9948ed-d73e-4a9a-8b2d-f7d31305297a)